jabranr/jabranr.github.io/articles/building-childcare-vouchers-business-directory.md

 There are two types of businesses dataset required to build the directory.

 - Businesses who manage the Childcare Vouchers – I am calling them "providers".
-- Businesses who accept payment with Childcare Vouchers – I am calling them "businesses".
+- Businesses who accept payment with Childcare Vouchers – I am calling them "consumers".

-The data for both providers and businesses live in the `_data` directory and it is directly fed into the build lifecycle of Eleventy.
+The data for both providers and consumers live in the `_data` directory and it is directly fed into the build lifecycle of Eleventy.

 Here is a pseudo structure: